annayjha/website/README.md

 line 99   - block: markdown
     id: news

+5. website icon
+- icon as a square 512x512 pixel image named icon.png and place the image in your root assets/media/ folder, creating the folders if they don’t already exist.

+6. change colour
+from config/_default/params.yaml
+appearance:
+  theme_day: new
+  theme_night: new

+data/themes/custom.toml and new.toml

 ## Edit site locally (use Hugo)
 1. navigate to ~/2024website/annayjha.github.io (compare with broken-annayjha.)